open-energy-transition/grid-mapping-logbook/uganda/uganda_v0.md

 - [ ] Something else

 ## Were the satellite images good enough in all areas for mapping?
 If no, in which area you were missing better data?
 The satellite images were not that good for most regions, so I had to combine all sources available.
-In particular, the densely populated areas and the centrally located substations made grid mapping very hard.
-Some towers I could spot using Mapillary.
+For some regions all satellite data was very old.

 ## Please provide a personal estimation of the grid quality before and after your mapping quality.
 What are success stories you can tell?
-Before my mapping activity the grid map quality was quite mediocre.
+Before my mapping activity the grid map quality was quite good but larger part of the grid have been expended.
+This new lines have been added.

 **Success Stories**
-1. Two hydro power plants were connected to the grid.
+1. Connected one hydro power plant.
-2. One combustion power was connected to the grid.
-3. I was able to fill multiple large holes in the grid
-4. Add many substations that I could see clearly in the satellite images.
+2. Extended the grid into the north.

 ## In which area and in which aspects could the grid map been improved?
-1. In the south-east there is still a part of the grid with a larger power plant, which is connected to the national grid based on official TSO maps, but I could not establish a connection here due to poor satellite images.
-2. Many urban towers are still missing and lines could not be connected to substation in urban areas.
-3. The grid still has some line splits and routing issues that still needs to be fixed.
+1. The new lines in the north-west are still under construction based on the satellite images.
+That is why only towers were placed.
+For a larger gab in between the satellite images were very old.
-4. For some lines voltages are still missing.
+2. Voltages from most of new lines are still missing.

 ## Mapping Strategies
 Please provide the different mapping strategies you have used.